ibnuda/fpmortals/manuscript/introduction.md

 A> We can implement `Foo` for anything with a type parameter hole, e.g.
 A> `Either[String, _]`.
 Unfortunately it is a bit clunky and we have to A> create a type alias to trick the compiler into accepting it:
 A>
+A> Kita dapat mengimplementasikan `Foo` dengan semua yang memiliki rongga parameter A> tipe.
+Mis, `Either[String, _]`.
+Sayangnya, implementasi semacam ini sedikit A> kikuk dan kita harus membuat alias tipe agar kompiler mau menerimanya:
+A>
 A> {lang="text"}
 A> ~~~~~~~~
 A>   type EitherString[T] = Either[String, T]
 A> ~~~~~~~~
 A>
-A> Type aliases don't define new types, they just use substitution and A> don't provide extra type safety.
-The compiler substitutes A> `EitherString[T]` with `Either[String, T]` everywhere.
-This technique A> can be used to trick the compiler into accepting types with one hole A> when it would otherwise think there are two, like when we implement A> `Foo` with `EitherString`:
+A> Alias tipe tidak mendefinisikan tipe baru, alias tipe hanya menggunakan A> substitusi tanpa menyediakan tambahan keamanan tipe.
+Kompiler melakukan A> substitusi `EitherString[T]` dengan `Either[String, T]` di seluruh basis A> kode.
+Teknik ini dapat digunakan agar kompiler menerima tipe dengan satu A> rongga walaupun pada kenyataannya ada dua, seperti saat kita mengimplementasikan A> `Foo` dengan `EitherString`:
 A>
 A> {lang="text"}
 A> ~~~~~~~~